dabrahams/Contracts/Contracts.md

 > …a software system is viewed as a set of communicating
 > **components** whose **interaction** is based on precisely defined
 > **specifications** of the **mutual obligations** — contracts.
+>

--- [Building bug-free O-O software: An Introduction to Design by Contract™](https://www.eiffel.com/values/design-by-contract/introduction/)
+> —[Building bug-free O-O software: An Introduction to Design by Contract™](https://www.eiffel.com/values/design-by-contract/introduction/)

 So contracts describe the rules that govern how one piece of software